Dave-team/Knowledge-base/CBT.md

 “Progressive muscle relaxation” is a technique in which the major muscle groups in the body are alternately tensed and relaxed.
 The idea is to tense and then relax the muscles in the forehead, eyes, mouth and jaw, neck, shoulders, upper back, chest, biceps, forearms, hands, stomach, buttocks, groin, legs, thighs, calves, and feet.
 Each muscle group is tensed for 5 seconds and then relaxed for 10–15 seconds, then tensed again for 5 seconds and relaxed again for 10–15 seconds.

 **Imagery**
 Imagery can be used to help you calm down before you enter a situation that is likely to make you feel anxious.
 Imagine a relaxing place and focus on how you feel - include as many senses as possible.

-ways:
-Exposure: doing the things you fear
-Cognifitve restructuring: identifying and understanding unhelpful thoughts and for challenging and replacing our automatic thoughts.

-You have to identify the root of your performance anxiety.
-Are you worried that: You don’t know the material?
-You can’t answer a difficult question?
-Your presentation is boring?
-You don’t come off as expert?
-You look stupid?
-You sound unpolished?
-Your material doesn’t flow?
-Nobody will show up?
-People don’t understand you?
-The audience doesn’t care?
-Once you know where the anxiety is coming from, you can likely calm down more.
+It's a form of meditation that teaches us to focus on pleasant images to replace negative or stressful ones.
+When we picture more peaceful things, such as strolling on the beach at sunset, our bodies and minds become calmer.
+Engaging all of our senses – smell, touch, taste, hearing, sight – can make us feel that we are actually there.
+As we connect fully with the peaceful image, our minds and bodies become calmer and we don’t feel as stressed.

-## Overcoming anxiety
+**Other anxiety notes**
 - Separate yourself from your feelings and emotions.
 I am not anxiety.
 An anxious thought is a type of thought that can enter my brain but how I choose to respond to it and perceive it is what is going to define me.
 - I’ve found it’s beneficial to learn to recognize the thought and try to just let it pass.
 “Oh, there went an anxious thought."
 - Positive thinking is not a good solution as it doesn’t address the problem and doesn’t prepare us for the feelings we’ll feel in the moment (and we’d feel bad for feeling a certain way).
 A better solution is to anticipate our anxious feelings and have a plan on how to cope with them.
 - Only engage in positive self talk.
-Recognize negative automatic thoughts and write it down or think about it - see CBT.
+Recognize negative automatic thoughts and write it down or think about it
   - Why do you believe that, what proof do you have?
   - Can it be you were mistaken or are basing this on a single or even just a few past experiences?
   - Do you past the same harsh judgment on other people in a similar situation or do you empathize with them instead?
   - If this feeling is not true why act like is if there is no good reason to believe it.
   - Step aside of yourself and ask yourself what a good friend would tell you
+- When you want to control things: do the opposite of trying to have control
+- Don’t expect anything.
+If there is an expectation there is anxiety and potential disappointment
+- Be able to detach from a situation and look at the situation from outside of yourself
+- If I want something, do the work today that lets me have it.
+No need to worry about it
+- When overthinking, either become present and think of something else or refer to notes already written and possibly journal a bit
+- Be much more aware of the insignificance of it all - we are here a small amount of time.
+Then we’re gone.
+Something can happen any moment that changes absolutely everything.
+Then what?
+Enjoy the time we have on this small world.
+The moment is all we have
+- Shit does happen.
+We can wish things were different but we often just need to deal with reality and work with what we have left
+- To reduce worry, assume that what you fear the most is certainly going to happen
 - Think your fears though to their logical conclusion.
 Perfectionists often think catastrophically, ‘If i make a mistake in front of my colleagues then that will be the end of everything’, without really thinking through what ‘the end of everything’ would actually look like.
 Consider the worst possible outcome of your fear, then be honest with yourself about how likely that scenario actually is.
 Then you can start to consider how such an event would actually play out and how bad or not it would actually be.

--
+## Stress
+### General
+- Stress is often very helpfull.
+When we are in danger, stress allows us to perform at our best by providing our body with energy.
+- It’s a problem when we are stressed for too long.
+When stressed, our body releases stress hormones that give us extra energy to deal with situations.
+Just thinking stressful thoughts can cause our body to release stress hormones as it gets ready to face a threat.